Fire lookout tower: United States

 In 1933, during the Great Depression, President Franklin Delano Roosevelt formed the Civilian Conservation Corps (CCC), consisting of young men and veterans of World War I. It was during this time that the CCC set about building fire lookout towers, and access roads to those towers.
 The U.S. Forest Service took great advantage of the CCC workforce and initiated a massive program of construction projects, including fire lookout towers.
 In California alone, some 250 lookout towers and cabs were built by CCC workers between 1933 and 1942.

 The heyday of fire lookout towers was from 1930 through 1950.
 During World War II, the Aircraft Warning Service was established, operating from mid-1941 to mid-1944.
 Fire lookouts were assigned additional duty as Enemy Aircraft Spotters, especially on the West Coast of the United States.

 From the 1960s through the 1990s the towers took a back seat to new technology, aircraft, and improvements in radios.
 The promise of space satellite fire detection and modern cell phones tried to compete with the remaining fire lookout towers, but in several environments, the technology failed.

 Fires detected from space are already too large to make accurate assessments for control.
 Cell phones in wilderness areas still suffer from lack of signal.
 Today, some fire lookout towers remain in service, because having human eyes being able to detect smoke and call in the fire report allows fire management officials to decide early how the fire is to be managed.
-The more modern policy is to "manage fire", not simply to suppress it.
 Fire lookout towers provide a reduction in time of fire detection to time of fire management assessment.

 Idaho had the most known lookout sites (966); 196 of them still exist, with roughly 60 staffed each summer.
 Kansas is the only U.S. state that has never had a lookout.